keremakillioglu/keremakillioglu.github.io/_posts/2020-10-26-University-Life.md

 I learned a lot there and I believe I was quite useful for the company.
 Also, working in an online food delivery platform ignited my passion for gastronomy and made me super curious about online delivery systems.

-**6. Relaxing & Studying**
+**6. Post-graduation**
+The first steps taken after graduation is an extension of the university life.
+This is something that one should always keep somewhere in mind.
+Good news: there is no need to plan anything firmly from day one.
+If the decision is not obvious, the most important thing to do is keeping options open.
+One decision would lead to one another and eventually post-graduation path will appear by itself.
+Better to think ahead but not rush.

+**7. Fun, Hobbies & Travel**
 Life is much broader than just work.
 I find it more obvious after graduation.
 If you have hobbies, you can do something other than going out and having a drink with a friend.
 There is nothing wrong with having a drink with friends, but more can be done.
-Playing saxophone, sailing, and exploring my passion for gastronomy were some of the things that
+Playing saxophone, sailing, and discovering my passion for gastronomy were some of the things that
-I did.
+I have started.
 Now I see that having hobbies helped made my life much more colourful.
 Also, travel abroad if there is a chance.
 Try to discover new cultures and have interesting experiences.

-**7. Post-graduation**
-The first steps taken after graduation is an extension of the undergrad life.
-This is something that one should always keep somewhere in mind.
-Good news: there is no need to plan anything firmly from day one.
-If the decision is not obvious, the most important thing to do is keeping options open.
-One decision would lead to one another and eventually post-graduation path will appear by itself.
-Better to think ahead but not rush.

 I also keep reminding this to myself still:
 - No matter how busy you are do not forget having fun throughout your journey. :)